CMSgov/bluebutton-web-server/ops/containers/README.md

 You'll need to exec into your running instance of bb-api to do this

 1. Exec into bb-api
+  * `docker exec -it containers-bb-api-1 bash`
+    * If that is not your container name, you can check whatit is while it is up via `docker stats`
+  * Or you can 'exec' via the Terminal tab in Podman Desktop
 2. Run `pytest -m 'integration'` or `make integration-test`

 If you want to run the CAN integration test, you will need to make sure that you run `make run-local CAN_INTEGRATION_TEST=true` when starting the container.
 This will run a selenium container since that is required in order to run the CAN integration test.
 You can then exec into bb-api and run `pytest apps/fhir/bluebutton/tests/test_CAN_integration.py` to run that specific test on its own or `make integration-test` to run all the integration tests.